eriol/thpa-sensor/README.md

 ## Wiring

+Connect the BME280 sensor using I2C, for example on a Wemos D1 mini:

 ![Wiring diagram](wiring.png)

-Connect the BME280 sensor using I2C.

 ## Build